alex289/CleanArchitecture/Readme.md

 - **MediatR**: A lightweight library that provides a mediator pattern implementation for .NET.
 - **Entity Framework Core**: A modern object-relational mapper for .NET that provides data access to the application.
 - **FluentValidation**: A validation library that provides a fluent API for validating objects.
+- **gRPC**: gRPC is an open-source remote procedure call framework that enables efficient communication between distributed systems using a variety of programming languages and protocols.

 ## Running the Project
 To run the project, follow these steps: